Natchez Trace Trail

 The Natchez Trace Trail is a designated National Scenic Trail in the United States, whose route generally follows sections of the 444 mi Natchez Trace Parkway through the states of Tennessee, Alabama, and Mississippi.
 The Natchez Trace Trail is not a long, continuous footpath, as is the case with other national scenic trails (such as the Appalachian Trail); rather, only a limited number of trail segments along the route, currently over 60 mi of trail, have been developed for hiking and horseback riding.
 Moreover, the Natchez Trace Trail, unlike many others that rely heavily on volunteers for trail construction and maintenance, is managed and maintained by the National Park Service.
 Sections of the trail follow along the Natchez Trace Parkway road shoulder, and cross county and state roads.
-It was originally intended to be longer and follow most of the Natchez Trace Parkway, but only portion was built.
+It was originally intended to be longer and follow most of the Natchez Trace Parkway, but only a portion was built.

 The Natchez Trace Parkway and National Scenic Trail commemorate the historic Natchez Trace, an ancient path that began as a wildlife and Native American trail, and has a rich history of use by colonizers, "Kaintuck" boatmen, post riders, and military men.